Wylhelm/qa-ai-web/developer_guide.md

 6. Generated scenario is displayed, saved to the database, and can be exported.

 ## Extending the Application
-- To add new file types for processing, extend the `process_file` method in `AIProcessor`.
+- To add new file types for processing, extend the `process_file` method in `AIProcessor` and create a corresponding processing method.
 - To modify the UI, update the `init_ui` method in `MainWindow`.
 - To change the database schema, update the `create_table` method in `Database` and adjust related methods.
 - To enhance image processing capabilities, modify the `ImageProcessor` class.